ohata-toast/Network-VPC/en/console-guide.md

 ### Guide for Restarting Internet Gateways for Server Maintenance

-TOAST updates software of the Internet gateway server on a regular basis to enhance security and stability of its infrastructure services.
+NHN Cloud updates software of the Internet gateway server on a regular basis to enhance security and stability of its infrastructure services.

 Internet gateways that are running on a target server for maintenance must be restarted and migrated to the server which is completed with maintenance.